GrumpyOldTroll/ietf-driad/draft-jholland-mboned-driad-amt-discovery.md

 _amt._udp.home.arpa for sources, with a more-preferred precedence than the known relays close to source relays like those described in {{extx}}.

+Note also that this example is similar to several variations with minor differences that may be more common in practice, for example if the legacy unicast router is actually a VPN subnet overlay, or

+Note also that this use case is a superset of the use cases experienced with a normal residential home network with only a combination Wifi router and modem with an external AMT relay plugged into the home router.

     <TBD>

       .home.arpa is pretty close to what's needed, but since this use case